-MARKET CLOSE: NZ shares surge; A2, Fisher & Paykel lead gains
+Market close: NZ shares surge; A2, Fisher & Paykel lead gains

 The S&P/NZX 50 Index jumped 380.46 points, or 3.5 per cent, to 11,334.31.
 Within the index, 36 stocks rose, seven fell, and seven were unchanged.
 Turnover was $157.8 million.

-Adding fuel to fire, analysts from UBS Evidence Lab yesterday upgraded A2's target price to $22.00 per share.
-The stock rose 7.2 per cent to $20.32
+Adding fuel to the fire, analysts from UBS Evidence Lab yesterday upgraded A2's target price to $22.00 per share.
+The stock rose 7.2 per cent to $20.32.

 Chief market strategist at CMC Markets Michael McCarthy said investors benchmarked to the ASX 50 may be taking advantage of a small buying window before the stock was added to the index.